Explore debt relief programs and other options so you can find the fastest, easiest way to get out of debt.

 - Interest Rate Negotiation = Penalty Abatement

-Penalty abatement often goes hand-in-hand with other options.
-That’s because IRS penalty interest can go as high as 25%, depending on which penalties you incur.
-That kind of high interest charge adds up quickly, making your debt grow just as fast.
-Often the key to getting out of debt is to reduce those penalties.
-This usually requires the help of a certified tax resolution specialist or CPA.
+Penalty abatement usually goes hand-in-hand with other options.
+IRS penalty interest can go as high as 25%, depending on which penalties you incur.
+That kind of high interest adds up quickly, making your debt grow just as fast.
+The key to getting out of tax debt is to reduce those penalties as much as possible.
+This requires the help of a certified tax expert or CPA.

 Let Debt.com connect you with a certified tax resolution specialist so get out of tax debt as quickly as possible.